mattjpoole/minesweeper/README.md

 6. ~Sweeper field should not react under open drop down~
 7. ~Refactor main.py~
 8. Be more juicy; audio/particle effects
-9. Theme the drop down menu
+9. ~Theme the drop down menu~
+10. Prevent first square from ever being a mine